 “The Futures of Legal Education: A Virtual Symposium” is the title of the program convened by Dean Dan Rodriguez at Prawfsblawg for the month of March 2018, eliciting critiques of and extensions of the ideas organized in the provocations posted in December 2017 as “An Invitation Regarding Law, Legal Education, and Imagining the Future.”
 [Part I, here] [Part II, here] [Part III, here] [Part IV, here] [Part V, here] [And the piece in full, as a single document, from SSRN]

 The symposium is organized under the “2018 Symposium: Future of Legal Ed” tag.
-I will collect highlights from all of the posts here.
+I will collect highlights from all of the posts here and in later posts.

 We can’t formulate solutions together if we don’t grasp a common set of problems.
 We can’t imagine a better future without an honest accounting of the present.
 But once we do, I think we can develop some visions for better legal practice ….”
 (Frank Pasquale, University of Maryland)

 “For lawyers to have distinctive value in an artificial intelligence world, it will no longer be sufficient for law schools to produce graduates adept at “thinking like a lawyer.”
 This will be necessary, but not sufficient.
 Legal education will increasingly have to help produce graduates who are capable at ‘being a lawyer’ — providing great client service in the interstitial spaces where they help clients explore among a range of legal options.”
 (Jerry Organ, University of St. Thomas (Minnesota))